"Know thyself’- inscription on the Temple of Apollo at Delph

 What I’ve Learned about Psychic Change:

 To do this type of work, it is imperative to meet at least once a week for individual psychotherapy; otherwise, there is too much time between appointments to go to any depth that is required for this level of work.
-In addition to psychotherapy, I am a highly trained, triple board-certified nurse practitioner and psychiatric prescriber, offering holistic medication management (by integrating lifestyle management, herbalism, nutrition, and functional medicine) and de-prescribing services so people live with the least medication possible or none at all.
-It should be explicitly known that I cannot in good conscience continue or newly prescribe anyone under any circumstances addictive/controlled substances such as stimulants (e.g., Adderall), pain medication (e.g., Lyrica, gabapentin), and sedatives/benzodiazepines (e.g., Ambien, Xanax, Valium, etc.).
+In addition to psychotherapy, I am a triple board-certified nurse practitioner and psychiatric prescriber, offering holistic medication management (by integrating lifestyle management, herbalism, nutrition, and functional medicine) and de-prescribing services so people live with the least medication possible or none at all.
+It should be explicitly known that I will not continue or newly prescribe anyone under any circumstances addictive/controlled substances such as stimulants (e.g., Adderall), pain medication (e.g., Lyrica, gabapentin), and sedatives/benzodiazepines (e.g., Ambien, Xanax, Valium, etc.).
 For issues that are outside my scope, expertise, and/or require a different level of care beyond an outpatient setting, I have a referral network of professionals, organizations, and resources.

-I have a physical practice location in the beautiful Finger Lakes Region of Upstate New York in Canandaigua and am licensed and provide private, secure virtual treatment in the following states: Alaska, Arizona, California, Florida, Massachusetts, Michigan, Nevada, New York, Oregon, Virginia, and Washington State.
+I have a physical practice location in the beautiful Finger Lakes Region of Upstate New York in Canandaigua and am licensed and provide private, secure virtual treatment in the following states: Alaska, Arizona, California, Florida, Massachusetts, Michigan, Nevada, New York, Oregon, and Washington State.
 While I appreciate the convenience and reach of virtual services, I also believe in the magic of in-person contact and highly recommend that I see all my patients in person at least once a year if possible.